misterseyiayeni/Autonomous-Retail-Module/README.md

 ## The Three Core Stages of the ARM System

-Think of the architecture in three logical layers, each with a distinct responsibility:

 ### Stage 1: Ingestion & Sensing (The Eyes)

 - Function: To see everything happening in the store and securely transport that visual data to the cloud.